 - Cough suppressants to treat a dry and non-productive cough

-- Mucolytics to help suppress excessive secretion of mucus
+- Mucolytics to help suppress the excessive secretion of mucus

 - If your dog is diagnosed with COPD your vet may also recommend helping your dog to lose extra weight by changing your dog's diet or adding gentle exercise.